Understanding Risks of a Multiple Pregnancy

-Being pregnant with more than 1 baby is exciting.
-It is often a happy event for many
+A multiple pregnancy means being pregnant with more than 1 baby.
+It is often a happy

 Preterm labor and birth

-More than 3 in 5 twins and nearly all higher-order multiples are premature (born before
+More than 3 in 5 twins and nearly all higher-order multiples are preterm (born before

 37 weeks).
-The higher the number of fetuses in the pregnancy, the greater the risk
+The higher the number of babies in the pregnancy, the greater the risk

-for early birth.
-Premature babies are born before their bodies and organ systems have
+Preterm babies are born before their bodies and organ systems have fully matured.

-and staying warm.
-Very premature babies are those born before 28 weeks.
-They are especially
+Very preterm babies are those born before 28 weeks.
+They are more at risk.
+Many of

 Gestational high blood pressure

-Women with multiple fetuses are more than twice as likely to develop high blood pressure
+Women pregnant with multiple babies are more than twice as likely to develop high

-of pregnancy.
-This health problem often develops earlier and is worse than in pregnancy
+blood pressure of pregnancy.
+This health problem often starts earlier and is worse

-Women with multiple fetuses are more likely to get gestational diabetes.
+Women with a multiple pregnancy are more likely to get gestational diabetes.

-Anemia is more than twice as common in multiple pregnancies as in a single birth.
+Anemia is more than twice as common in women pregnant with more than 1 baby.

-Multiple birth babies have about twice the risk for problems present at birth (congenital)
+Multiple birth babies have about twice the risk for certain problems present at birth

-such as spina bifida and other neural tube defects, and problems of the digestive
+(congenital).
+These include spina bifida and other neural tube defects, and problems

-A phenomenon called the vanishing twin syndrome is more likely in multiple pregnancies.
+A phenomenon called vanishing twin syndrome is more likely in multiple pregnancies.

 It's when more than 1 fetus is found, but vanishes (or is miscarried).
 This often